 *Prices may change over time.
 Please check the current pricing for OpenAI and Amazon Bedrock.

 In our website’s chatbot, we use GPT-4 Turbo because it surpasses other LLMs in intellectual performance.
 However, if more cost-effective models can effectively manage tasks, there’s no need to pay extra for a more advanced model.
-Reach out to us, and we’ll find the LLM that best fits your requirements.
+Reach out to us, and we’ll find the LLM that best fits your requirements for your RAG chatbot use case.

 AI Costs: Embedding Model as a Service Calculations